 Poetry book, 58 pages, $14 cover price

-This collection is the 2002 Main Street Rag Poetry Award Winner as chosen by Yusef Komunyakaa.
+Winner of the 2002 Main Street Rag Poetry Award as chosen by Yusef Komunyakaa.

 In his words, “Across the Dark draws the reader into a light that reflects family and the larger world.
 These imaginative poems resonate with experiment: a gutsy presence that illuminates the modern psyche: “…he paints The Last Supper/ on the shell of an almond–/ each disciple’s body a betrayal.”
 The betrayals in this voice are believable and curative, and backlit with human warmth.”

 Poems from this collection have also appeared in the following: Prairie Schooner, Connecticut Review, Boston Phoenix Literary Magazine, Seneca Review, Barrow Street, Artos Press: GRRR: an Anthology, The Antigonish Review, Birmingham Review, Chachalaca Poetry Review, In My Life: Encounters with the Beatles, Salamander, Potpourri, Pipsissewa, Orpheus & Company: Contemporary Poems on Greek Mythology, Word Tuesdays: An Anthology, Natural Bridge, Fresh Ground, Pedestal Magazine, Poems for a Beach House.

 ACROSS THE DARK draws the reader into a light that reflects family and the larger world.
 These imaginative poems resonate with experiment: a gutsy presence that illuminates the modern psyche: “…he paints The Last Supper/ on the shell of an almond—/ each disciple’s body a betrayal.
 The betrayals in this voice are believable and curative, and backlit with human warmth. ~Yusef Komunyakaa